Dhim001/dhimeji-careers-websit/README.md

-# dhimeji-careers-websit
+# dhimeji-careers-website
-A carreers website for dhimeji
+A careers website for dhimeji